sharetribe/ftw-daily/docs/customization-guide.md

 ## Setup

-To start a new customisation project, you should create a separate Git repository and setup the Git remotes so that you can pull in changes from the main (upstream) repository to your custom repository.
+To start a new customization project, you should create a separate Git repository and setup the Git remotes so that you can pull in changes from the main (upstream) repository to your custom repository.